BeachCodersAcademy/CodeWave/notes/react-setup.md

 # This guide will get you started with setting up a new React project from scratch

-**Make sure you have [Node JS](https://nodejs.org/en/) installed**
+**Make sure you have [Node JS](https://nodejs.org/en/) installed** You can check by typing `node -v` into your command line interface.
+If it prints a version number you have Node installed.

 1. Run `npm init` in your project's root directory (`npm init -y` for default project settings)

 2. Run `npm i -S react react-dom` to install dependencies (short for `npm install --save react react-dom`)

-3. Run `npm i -D babel-core babel-loader babel-preset-es2015 babel-preset-react react-hot-loader webpack webpack-dev-server` to install developer dependencies (short for `npm install --save-dev babel-core babel-loader...`)
+3. Run ```npm i -D babel-core babel-loader babel-preset-es2015 babel-preset-react react-hot-loader webpack webpack-dev-server``` to install developer dependencies (short for `npm install --save-dev babel-core babel-loader...`)

 4. Make sure you have webpack & webpack dev server installed globally (you only have to do this once).
-To install enter `npm i -g webpack webpack-dev-server` (you may have to prefix this command with `sudo` i.e. `sudo npm i -g webpack webpack-dev-server`)
+To install enter ```npm i -g webpack webpack-dev-server``` (you may have to prefix this command with `sudo` i.e. `sudo npm i -g webpack webpack-dev-server`)

 5. In your root directory create a webpack.config.js file with [this](https://github.com/BeachCodersAcademy/CodeWave/blob/master/notes/webpack.config.js) inside